flathub/flathub/README.md

 # Unofficial flatpak for [Claws-Mail](https://claws-mail.org)

-`TODO: add description`
+The flathub recipe for building Claws-mail as a flatpak distributable package.

 ## TODO

 Reminders for later consideration.

+- BUG: bogofilter binary is not available, so bogofilter plug-in fails on use.
+- TODO: create .desktop file.
+- TODO: create screenshots.
 - TODO: Align exact versions of dependencies with packaging instructions for debian/ubuntu by Claws-Mail developers.
-- BUG: bogofilter binary is not available, so bogofilter plug-in fails on use.
-- Check if we can build for i686.
+- TODO: Investigate if building for i386 is possible.